databricks-industry-solutions/esg-scoring/RUNME.md

 In that last section, we tie those insights together to create a basic score that captures the communication coverage from CSR disclosure.
-We only visualize organizations in our [portfolio](config/portfolio.txt), though we've stored all public organization to a delta and big query tables.
+We only visualize organizations in our [portfolio](config/portfolio.txt), though we've stored all public organization to a delta table.

 <img src='images/1_scores.png' width=600>